moreisee/TruPax/README.md

 Contributors are highly welcome, please contact the maintainer for further information.

-For build and development instructions please (check out the wiki)[https://github.com/coderslagoon/TruPax/wiki].
+For build and development instructions please [check out the wiki](https://github.com/coderslagoon/TruPax/wiki).